M-Outlaw/BootCamp-Mod-1-analysis/README.md

 </p>

 ### Digging In
-- While it is good information to see how many of the theater campaigns succeeded or failed, it does not help much in helping Louise determine when and for how much she should set her campaign.
+- While it is good information to see how many of the theater campaigns succeeded or failed, it does not provide much in helping Louise determine when and for how much she should set her campaign.

 - The next step was to look at the launch dates in relationship to the outcome of the campaigns to see if certain months fared better than others, shown below.
   * From this graph, it can be concluded that by far May had the most success of all of the campaigns.